We have a great community supported by many groups

 SHOREHAM TENNIS CLUB

-We hope you are enjoying playing at Shoreham Tennis Club.
+We hope you are enjoying playing at Shoreham Tennis Club (STC).

 Social Tennis & Pickleball

-We currently have a social group playing on Friday mornings (9.00 -10.00am) which is now a joint Tennis and Pickleball group (due to popular demand).
-After Tennis or Pickleball most participants follow up for coffee at one of the nearby Cafes.
+We currently have a social group playing on Friday mornings (9.00 -10.00am) which is now a joint tennis and pickleball group due to popular demand.
+After tennis or pickleball most participants follow up for coffee at a nearby cafe.
 It’s all a lot of fun and everyone is welcome.
-Pickleball is a work in progress for us, as we are just learning how it works.
-So come along and have a laugh and some fun playing tennis or pickleball - whatever your preference.
-We welcome anyone interested in having a hit with us and all standards are welcome.
+Pickleball is a work in progress for us, as we are just learning how to play it.
+So come along and have a laugh playing tennis or pickleball - whatever your preference.
+We welcome anyone interested in having a hit with us, and all standards are welcome.

-The club (STC) is pleased to announce that last year 2023, Balnarring and district Community Bank provided $20,000 and the Mornington Peninsula Shire granted us nearly $10,000 to resurface Courts 1 & 2 .
+The STC is pleased to announce that last year 2023, Balnarring and district Community Bank provided $20,000 and the Mornington Peninsula Shire granted us nearly $10,000 to resurface Courts 1 and 2 .

 If you have played on the courts recently you will have noticed the improvements.

-We are so grateful for their support and look forward to an ongoing relationship with them to make our community an even better place to live.
-The committee will continue to fundraise and lobby for funding to fix courts 3 & 4 which require resurfacing at a cost of $100,000!
+We are grateful for their support and look forward to an ongoing relationship with them to make our community an even better place to live.
+The committee will continue to fundraise and lobby for funding to fix courts 3 and 4 which require resurfacing at a cost of $100,000.

 Coaching at Shoreham Tennis Club